30213 - STRATEGIC MANAGEMENT FOR SMALL AND MEDIUM ENTERPRISES

 |Continuous assessment||Partial exams||General exam|

-50% of the grade – “final exam points” – are obtained at the final written exam consisting of multiple choice questions that will test:
+- 50% of the grade - “final exam points” - are obtained at the final written exam consisting of multiple choice questions.

-The exam will consist of “CORE QUESTIONS” 16 questions (0-16 points) and “ADDITIONAL QUESTIONS” for attending students (0-8 points).
+- The exam consist of “CORE QUESTIONS” 16 questions (0-16 points) and “ADDITIONAL QUESTIONS” for attending students (0-8 points).

-Students who achieved more than 8 but less than 16 “attending student points” and are willing to improve their final grades, will be given the possibility to answer to ADDITIONAL QUESTIONS (optional).
-For instance, a student who accumulated 10 out of 16 maximum attending student points will be given a possibility to select and to answer to 6 out of 8 ADDITIONAL QUESTIONS.
+- Students who achieved more than 8 but less than 16 “attending student points” and are willing to improve their final grades, are given the possibility to answer to ADDITIONAL QUESTIONS (optional).
+For instance, a student who accumulated 10 out of 16 maximum attending student points are given a possibility to select and to answer to 6 out of 8 ADDITIONAL QUESTIONS.

-The assessment of non-attending students, independently of the year of the course attendance, will consist of a final written exam.
-The exam will consist of multiple-choice questions aiming to test the student’s knowledge of key theoretical frameworks and definitions contained in the two obligatory readings (P.Burns, “Entrepreneurship and Small Business” Palgrave Macmillan, 2012; Annushkina O., Carcano L., Lassini U., Visconti F., “Strategic Management and Small and Medium Enterprises ” McGraw, 2012).
+The assessment of non-attending students, independently of the year of the course attendance, consists of a final written exam.
+The exam consists of multiple-choice questions aiming to test the student’s knowledge of key theoretical frameworks and definitions contained in the two obligatory readings.

 - Slides and students' own lecture notes.